DD-Beltran-F/cachai/docs/source/installation.rst

     $ pip install cachai

-If you want to verify that **cachai** works correctly on your system, you can install the optional testing dependency:
+If you want to verify that **cachai** works correctly on your system, you can install it with the optional testing dependencies:

 .. code-block:: console
     :class: mock-block

-    $ pip install pytest
+    $ pip install cachai[testing]

 Requirements